 While the development strategy focusses on the next 30 years, it includes a series of fixed term goals such as opening up new housing areas and significantly increasing opportunities for more homes in the existing Tauranga city urban area over the next 10 years.
 We're consulting on the Tauranga Urban Strategy at the same time.

-Submissions on the latest version of the FDS open on Friday 5 October and close on Monday 5 November.
+Submissions on the FDS closed on Monday 5 November.

 Would you do something if it was easy, attractive, social and timely?